jtompkins/joshtompkins.com/_posts/2015-5-1-stop-returning-null.md

 Here's the thing about putting null checks everywhere in your code: it *feels* like you're writing good code, but you're not. **You're not.**

-Stop and let that sink in for a minute.

 Null checks are *viral*.
 They start in one area of the code and eventually leech into all of it.
 All that extra code has a cost.
 Eventually you will introduce a bug into code intended to prevent bugs.

 I can tell you from experience, recognizing the irony of that fact will not make the feeling of incompetence you'll have any easier to tolerate.